Khanasir: Modern era

 At the turn of the 20th century, Circassian immigrants from Manbij, northeast of Aleppo, settled in Khanasir, using old building materials from the site to reestablish the town.
 While the Byzantine-era qanat ceased to supply water to the village after the construction of pump wells in the area west of the Khanasir valley in 1975, the 12.0 km-long structure was described by Hamidé in 1959 as discharging 8 litres per second, irrigating a land area of 0.15 km2.

-On 23 February 2016, the Syrian Observatory for Human Rights reported that ISIL had captured the town which is located along a major road and supply route to the city of Aleppo.
-Two days later, the Syrian Army managed to recapture the town back from ISIL.
+On 23 February 2016, the Syrian Observatory for Human Rights reported that the Islamic State had captured the town which is located along a major road and supply route to the city of Aleppo.
+Two days later, the Syrian Arab Army, backed by Russian airstrikes and Hezbollah fighters, managed to recapture the town back from Islamic State militants.

 Archaeology

 Anasartha is the site of a number of Christian inscriptions into stone, or epigraphs.